Restore your body’s balance with Osteopathy

 The body is often able to take care of itself to compensate for injury.
 However, in some instances, the damage is greater than the body’s ability to adapt or heal.

 In Osteopathic treatment, we use hands for complete diagnosis and treatment.
 Orthopedic and other manual tests and techniques are used to find and treat the root causes.
 It is suitable for almost anyone and can contribute to the treatment and management of a wide range of conditions.
 Our primary focus in treatments is restoring optimal functioning to bones, muscles, fascia, nerves and organs when treating acute or chronic pain.
+We treat not only adults, but we do specialize in treating infants and childrens too.

 At Active Therapy in North Vancouver, our Manual Osteopathic experience focuses on three significant methods of treatment: Structural, Craniosacral, and Visceral manipulation.